Quick answer

 Check the rear wheel engagement.

-- Tip the mower on its side (battery side UP, air filter side UP if applicable — EGO mowers have no air filter but orient with the battery compartment up to prevent moisture).
+- Tip the mower on its side with the battery compartment up to prevent moisture entry.

-- Look at the rear wheels and axle.
-Spin each wheel by hand with the mower off.
+- Spin each rear wheel by hand with the mower off.
+Both should spin freely when the drive is disengaged.

 -